IKIM-Essen/ClusterDocs/docs/course/class-01-safe-access.md

 - **account recovery or sensitive account actions** may use separate step-up or recovery credentials.

+For RCC web passwords, passkeys, and appropriate recovery material, use the password/passkey manager already provided by the supported Windows or macOS environment, or another institutionally approved password manager.
+Do not turn that recommendation into an SSH-key passphrase requirement: the normal RCC software-backed SSH key is intentionally created without a passphrase.

 A YubiKey can hold more than one kind of credential.
 A browser/WebAuthn passkey and an OpenSSH `*-sk` key are not the same credential merely because they are on the same physical key.